 The original inspiration for the Wolverine was "monster cross", but it is seriously so much more.
 Its geometry is stable enough for off road touring, but sporty enough for all-around adventure.
-With its Tange/IRD sliding dropouts, you can turn it into a single-speed CX bike.
+With its Tange/IRD Split Sliding Dropouts, you can turn it into a single-speed CX bike.
 Plus it is compatible with the Gates Carbon Drive.

 - Tange Prestige heat-treated CrMo front triangle; butted CrMo rear end